CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/Novice/GenericNoviceSpell.md

 # Generic Novice Spell

 Novice magic spell that can be used for generic creative uses of magic.
-For a magic skill roll, this spell has Medium range.
+Generally only reserved for novice practitioners, dealing with minor threats to save magic resource, or as a desperate last resort after all magic resources are depleted.

+For a Magic Skill roll, this spell has can have the ranges of any of the below option on the magic combat roll table below.
+If the Magic Skill used isn't Melee Capable, than any below option with the Range of Melee or Reach is unavailable.
+If the Magic Skill used isn't Ranged Capable, than any use of this magic with a Range of Close, Short, Medium, Extended, Long, Sharpshooter, or Extreme range is unavailable.

 As a part of a combat roll, a character can choose one of the following options below of how they would like to use their magic for that round, which effectively acts as their weapon class for that round.
 If both hands are available, as part of the same spell each both hands can be used to benefit for dual wielding.
 Damage type is determined by the damage type of the magic skill used.

-Generally only reserved for novice practitioners, dealing with minor threats to save magic resource, or as a desperate last resort after all magic resources are depleted.

 Melee attacks from this spell are considered small melee weapons.